kimbertham/NOSEDIVE-PROJECT/README.md

     <img src='https://i.imgur.com/Nh9cBhx.png' width='400' alt='messaging'/>
   </p>

   <p> After completing the project week I found time to complete the home and edit sections of the website.
-The messaging system was also created after this week and involved creating a manytomany conversations field for chats between two users to be created.
-Once the chats were made, messages were posted into chats and connected with foreign key field to the conversations.
+The messaging system was also created after this week and involved creating a manytomany conversations field for chats between two users.
+Once the conversations were made, messages were posted into these chats and connected with a foreign key field.
 Read receipts were added as a boolean field and would initially be set to false.
 Clicking on the chat would trigger a put request to be sent from the frontend, turning it to true, leading to the removal of the number of unread message notification being shown.

   ```